FlindersFAME/fame.github.io/Blog/_posts/2022-05-10-snakemake-intro.md

         "minimap2 -a -x sr genome.fa A.fastq > A.sam"
 ```

-This is your pipeline and Snakemake will recognise it when you run `Snakemake`.
+This is your pipeline and Snakemake will recognise it when you run Snakemake.
 The only thing you need to tell Snakemake at this stage is how many concurrent jobs to run.
 For only 1 job at a time, you would run this: